 Training with News Associates is fulfilling and – we like to think – good fun.

-However, this should not disguise the fact that the programme of study is intense – we do what a university does in a year, but in 20 absorbing weeks.
+However, this should not disguise the fact that the programme of study is intense – we do what a university does in a year, but in an intense 22 weeks.
 With a packed timetable and 40-hour weeks, it’s not for the faint-hearted!

-You will study the core subjects of the NCTJ curriculum – news reporting, journalism portfolio, shorthand, media law, public affairs.
-You will have the option of adding another subject to your final diploma, choosing either sports journalism or production journalism as an optional module.
+You will study the core subjects of the NCTJ curriculum – news reporting, journalism portfolio, shorthand, media law, court reporting and public affairs.
+And you will have the option of adding another subject to your final diploma, choosing either sports journalism or production journalism as an optional module.

 Media ethics also plays an important role across every subject.

-We are open for business Monday to Thursday, 9.30am to 5.30pm – that’s usually four subjects a day, with just a half-hour break for lunch.
+We are open for business Monday to Thursday, 9.30am to 5.30pm –that’s usually four subjects a day, with just an hour break for lunch.
 The Friday will be spent at a work placement, putting into practice the theory you have learned on the previous four days.

 While arranging the placement is primarily your responsibility (as you will know how far you can travel or which specialist interests you have), we never leave anyone stranded if they are let down.
 Whenever necessary, we will find you work that will produce cuttings to go in your portfolio.

-Along the way, there will be a range of guest speakers – with experienced journalists, former trainees and leading industry figures from organisations such as the Press Complaints Commission regular visitors.
+Along the way, there will be a range of guest speakers – with experienced journalists, former trainees and leading industry figures from organisations such as the Independent Press Standards Organisation regular visitors.

-You will undertake a number of visits to court to put your media law into practice and see democracy in action – either covering elections (see here for press coverage) or council meetings.
+You will undertake a number of visits to court to put your media law and court reporting into practice and see democracy in action – either covering elections (see here for press coverage) or council meetings.